juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 ### Add a DataView to your project

-Use the `list_projects` method defined on the main `Cape` class, to query a list of projects that belong to your organization.
+Use the `list_projects` method defined on the main `Cape` class to query a list of projects that belong to your organization.

 ```python
     >>> my_projects = c.list_projects()